 From greenfield investments in Main Street franchises to complex holdings in multinational systems, foreign persons and foreign governments are increasing their U.S. footprint.
-But make no mistake: these aren’t your average passive investments.
+These are active investments that create jobs and provide stability to local communities through legally binding instruments such as mitigation agreements.

 Why Franchising Is a Strategic Win for Foreign Investment